-If the amended tax return results in a change to income or a change in the distribution of any income or other information provided to any partner, the partnership will also need to file any amended Montana Schedule(s) K-1 along with an amended Form PR-1.
+If the amended tax return results in a change to income or a change in the distribution of any income or other information provided to any partner, the partnership will also need to file any amended Montana Schedules K-1 along with an amended Form PR-1.
 The partnership has to give a copy of the amended Montana Schedule K-1 to each partner.

-If the original Form PR-1 was electronically filed through the joint federal/state program, then an amended Form PR-1 can be e-filed as long as the software supports amended filing.
+If the partnership filed the original Form PR-1 electronically through the joint federal/state program, then it can e-file an amended Form PR-1 as long as the software supports amended filing.